 Making sure that work, work processes and systems are designed to reduce the risk to workers is an important part of a work health and safety management system.

 Principles of Good Work Design handbook provides information on each principle and offers guidance and advice to help you put good work design into practice.

 Addressing safe and healthy work through design is also a national priority in the Australian Work Health and Safety Strategy 2012-22.

 To manage work health and safety risks during design, you should consider:

-- The workers—physical, emotional and mental capacities and needs of workers, including those returning to work following injury or illness.
+This includes the physical, emotional and mental abilities and needs of workers, including those returning to work following an injury or illness.

 The Work Health and Safety Regulations 2011 outline design duties.
 Offences apply specifically to people in control of design who fail to eliminate or minimise risks in relation to: